ROBERT SIEGEL, Host:

 Political scientist Marc Lynch of Williams College has been tracking the Sunni insurgency on his blog, abuaardvark.com.
 Lynch follows statements and videos that Sunni groups post on Internet forums and on their own Web sites.
 He says tensions among Sunni insurgents have escalated since al-Qaida in Iraq made a dramatic announcement.

-Mr. MARC LYNCH (Political Scientist, Williams College): Last October, it declared the Islamic State of Iraq and began demanding that all of the other factions basically pledge loyalty to it.
-And while it is a sizeable faction, there's a lot of other factions that are pretty powerful and well established, and they didn't take kindly to the suggestion that they should submit to the authority of the Islamic State of Iraq.
+MARC LYNCH: Last October, it declared the Islamic State of Iraq and began demanding that all of the other factions basically pledge loyalty to it.
+And while it is a sizeable faction, there's a lot of other factions that are pretty powerful and well-established, and they didn't take kindly to the suggestion that they should submit to the authority of the Islamic State of Iraq.
 And so dating back to last fall, you already started to see a lot of growing tensions and growing difficulties.

 SIEGEL: Have they come to blows?
 Should we assume that the larger Sunni insurgency, which might be as much about being a minority group that was accustomed to being in power as about imposing religious law, have they actually fought with al-Qaida?